openstack/ironic/doc/source/deploy/user-guide.rst

 The Ironic service is composed of the following components:

-#.
-A RESTful API service, by which operators and other services may interact
+#. a RESTful API service, by which operators and other services may interact
    with the managed bare metal servers.

-#.
-A Conductor service, which does the bulk of the work.
+#. a Conductor service, which does the bulk of the work.
 Functionality is
    exposed via the API service.
 The Conductor and API services communicate via RPC.

+#. various Drivers that support heterogenous hardware

-#.
-A Message Queue
+#. a Message Queue

-#.
-A Database for storing the state of the Conductor and Drivers.
+#. a Database for storing information about the resources.
+Among other things,
+   this includes the state of the conductors, nodes (physical servers), and drivers.

 As in Figure 1.2.
 Logical Architecture, a user request to boot an instance is passed to the Nova Compute service via Nova API and Nova Scheduler.
-The Compute service hands over this request to the Ironic service, which comprises of the Ironic API, the Ironic Conductor, many Drivers to support heterogeneous hardware, Database etc. The request passes from the Ironic API, to the Conductor and the Drivers to successfully provision a physical server to the user.
+The Compute service hands over this request to the Ironic service, where the request passes from the Ironic API, to the Conductor, to a Driver to successfully provision a physical server for the user.

-Just as Nova Compute service talks to various OpenStack services like Glance, Neutron, Swift etc to provision a virtual machine instance, here the Ironic service talks to the same OpenStack services for image, network and other resource needs to provision a bare metal instance.
+Just as the Nova Compute service talks to various OpenStack services like Glance, Neutron, Swift etc to provision a virtual machine instance, here the Ironic service talks to the same OpenStack services for image, network and other resource needs to provision a bare metal instance.